 Kelvin has taught Buddhist monks to use his technique.
 They continue to use their Buddhist meditation.
 But, they say they get more out of their meditations after practicing Kelvin’s technique.
 So, there is no conflict with the two techniques.
 He has also taught clergy from all religions — priests, nuns, rabbis, ministers — as well as Sikhs, Muslims, Hindus, and atheists.

-Kelvin teaches both private sessions and group classes worldwide — in Asia, Australia, Europe, Africa, and the Americas — via Skype, FaceTime, Phone, and In-person.
+Kelvin lives in Los Angeles, California, but travels and teaches both private sessions and group classes worldwide — in Asia, Australia, Europe, Africa, and the Americas — via Videoconference, Phone, and In-person.

 ivy league graduate